thyresias/daisy/doc/daisy.md

 MP3:
 > As some audio playback systems may not be able to decode VBR correctly it is not recommended
-> for use with DAISY DTB’s."
+> for use with DAISY DTB’s.